 Modern light vehicles typically contain up to ten different heat exchangers, sometimes more.
 In recent years, the number of heat exchangers per vehicle has increased, as engines have become more advanced, and environmental requirements and passenger comfort demands have grown.
 In electric vehicles there is a strong need for highly efficient heat exchangers for the thermal management of batteries.
 Plug-in hybrid electric vehicles have the largest need for heat exchangers – for cooling of both batteries and combustion engine, as well as heat exchangers for transmission oil and engine oil, air conditioning systems, and in some cases, batteries.
-Today, Gränges is a world leader in heat exchanger materials, and around 90 % of sales are to customers in the automotive industry.
+Today, Gränges is a world leader in heat exchanger materials, and around 50 per cent of sales are to customers in the automotive industry.

 The charge air cooler cools the charged air after it has been compressed by, for instance, an exhaust gas-driven turbo charger.
 Charge air coolers are either air-cooled or water-cooled.
 The charge air cooler operates under high temperature and pressure conditions, resulting in material requirements for sufficient strength at elevated temperatures.
 Typical tube designs are large rectangular welded tubes, with inserts or extruded tubes with internal webs.